Laguna Lakeshore Expressway Dike: June 2014: approval

 Public-Private Partnership Center Cosette Canilao told Reuters that the auction process "will start within the next quarter."

-Construction of the expressway dike was then slated to begin in "late 2015" and to finish in 2021.
+Construction of the expressway dike was slated to begin in "late 2015" and finish in 2021.

 On July 28, 2014, President Aquino cited the expressway dike in his 5th State of the Nation Address as one of the infrastructure projects approved by his administration as part of its disaster preparedness efforts.

-Bidding Process
+Bidding process

 Cosette Canilao, Public-Private Partnership (PPP) Center executive director, identified the 14 companies that bought bid documents as of August 18, 2014: